-Japan arrests 'Luffy' robbery suspects after Philippine deportation
+Japan arrests alleged ringleaders of 'Luffy' crime spree

 The other two - Yuki Watanabe and Tomonobu Kojima - arrived in Japan on Wednesday night.

-They are among dozens of Japanese nationals who have been arrested in the Philippines since late 2019 on suspicion of involvement in the so-called "Luffy" gang.
+They are among dozens of Japanese nationals who have been arrested in the Philippines since late 2019 on suspicion of involvement in scam crimes.